 Reading and writing course

-The twenty ladies, who – thanks to you – are attending a vocational course, have other classes as well.
+Over fifty ladies, who – thanks to you – are attending a vocational course, have other classes as well.
 Three times a week, for 5 hours, we teach them to read and count.
 These women have already mastered the basics of tailoring.
 To go to another level, they need to overcome some obstacles, and isn’t it what we specialize in?
 62% of inhabitants of Burkina Faso above 15 years of age cannot read or write.
 We have given some of our protégés the first opportunity in their lives to write letters.
 To be a tailor, you need to take measurements, write them down, count, use a tape measure.
 Therefore we have launched a language course.
 Our students work very hard, because they know very well that the knowledge we share with them is more valuable than gold, and useful not only in tailoring.

 In Burkina Faso, we provide our protégés with new opportunities, teaching them entrepreneurship, developing small businesses and transferring skills.
 For the inhabitants of Gourcy, this is really more than fulfilling their dreams.